ultravioletrs/cocos/test/manual/README.md

 ### Algorithm requirements

-Agent accepts algorithms as binaries that take in two command line arguments.
+Agent accepts the algorithm as a binary that take in two command line arguments.
 ```shell
 algorithm-file <dataset as string> <unix socket path>
 ```

-The algorithms program should return the results to a socket and an example can be seen in this [file](./algo/lin_reg.py).
+The algorithm program should return the results to a socket and an example can be seen in this [file](./algo/lin_reg.py).

 ### Agent-CLI interaction